-Overall, the researcher sought to create a community for research and in learning in which students listen to each other, showing respect and building their ideas on those of others and in which interaction between students acts as reinforcement.
-In all the actions, there was a promotion of creative activities based on the use of the new technologies as well as the feedforward and exchange between the students.
+Overall, we seek to create a community for research and in learning in which students listen to each other, showing respect and building their ideas on those of others and in which interaction between students acts as reinforcement.
+In all the actions, we promoted creative activities based on the use of the new technologies as well as the feedforward and exchange between the students.

-At the same time, the participation of students in the evaluation process was encouraged.
+On the other hand, the participation of students in the evaluation process was encouraged.
 The suitability of this endeavor is convincing to more and more university teachers, since it serves to promote and measure the capacity for evaluation as a skill to be acquired by the students themselves.
 Therefore, in the case of university degrees aimed at training education professionals, this challenge becomes a necessity.
 In this sense, it was expected that the use of transparent evaluation standards will favor student involvement in the evaluation.
 The design of appropriate assessment tools that explain the evaluation criteria can facilitate the implementation of actions in which the students assess whether their own activities or performances or those of their peers conform to the pre-established standards (Airasian & Russell, 2008; Álvarez, 2000; Delgado, 2005; Dochya, Segersb, & Sluijsmans, 1999).